Krisanjana/Wireshark-Project/README.md

 ## Detecting and Investigating Malware Traffic

----

 # Introduction
 In this project, I use Wireshark to detect and investigate malware traffic.
 Identifying malicious network behavior is crucial for protecting networks and responding to security incidents.

 # Skills learned

--Malware Analysis Lab Setup
+- Malware Analysis Lab Setup

--Malware Analysis
+- Malware Analysis

--Suspecious link Analysis
+- Suspecious link Analysis

--Detecting and Analyzing malware
+- Detecting and Analyzing malware

--Static Malware Analysis
+- Static Malware Analysis

--Dynamic Malware Analysis
+- Dynamic Malware Analysis

----

 # Pre-requisites